wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-31!

+-   !begin-bullet!
--   Clipping to the plot panel is now configurable, through a `clip` argument to coordinate systems, e.g. `coord_cartesian(clip = "off")` (@clauswilke, #2536).
+    Clipping to the plot panel is now configurable, through a `clip` argument to coordinate systems, e.g. `coord_cartesian(clip = "off")` (@clauswilke, #2536).

+    !end-bullet!
+-   !begin-bullet!
--   Like scales, coordinate systems now give you a message when you're replacing an existing coordinate system (#2264).
+    Like scales, coordinate systems now give you a message when you're replacing an existing coordinate system (#2264).

+    !end-bullet!
+-   !begin-bullet!
--   `coord_polar()` now draws secondary axis ticks and labels (@dylan-stark, #2072), and can draw the radius axis on the right (@thomasp85, #2005).
+    `coord_polar()` now draws secondary axis ticks and labels (@dylan-stark, #2072), and can draw the radius axis on the right (@thomasp85, #2005).

+    !end-bullet!
+-   !begin-bullet!
--   `coord_trans()` now generates a warning when a transformation generates non-finite values (@foo-bar-baz-qux, #2147).
+    `coord_trans()` now generates a warning when a transformation generates non-finite values (@foo-bar-baz-qux, #2147).

+    !end-bullet!

 !end-bullets-31!